Eigenvalues of Cayley graphs: Miscellaneous

 The \emph{resistance distance} $r_{uv}$ between two vertices $u, v$ in a connected graph $G$ is the effective electrical resistance between them when unit resistors are placed on every edge of $G$.
 The \emph{Kirchhoff index} of $G$ is the quantity $Kf(G) = \frac{1}{2} \sum_{u \in V(G)} \sum_{v \in V(G)} r_{uv}$.
 It is known that $Kf(G)$ is equal to the order of $G$ times the sum of the reciprocals of the nonzero Laplacian eigenvalues of $G$.
-In \cite{GaoLL11}, Gao et al. obtained closed-form formulas for the Kirchhoff index and resistance distances of Cayley graphs on finite abelian groups in terms of the Laplacian eigenvalues and eigenvectors, respectively.
-In particular, they gave formulas for the Kirchhoff index of the hexagonal torus network, the multidimensional torus and the $t$-dimensional cube, as well as formulas for the Kirchhoff index and resistance distances of complete multipartite graphs.
+In \cite{GaoLL11}, Gao, Luo and Liu obtained closed-form formulas for the Kirchhoff index and resistance distances of Cayley graphs on finite abelian groups in terms of the Laplacian eigenvalues and eigenvectors, respectively.
+In particular, they gave formulas for the Kirchhoff index of the hexagonal torus network, the multidimensional torus and the hypercubes, as well as formulas for the Kirchhoff index and resistance distances of complete multipartite graphs.

-In \cite{GrigorchukN12}, Grigorchuk and Nowak studied the relation between the diameter, the first positive eigenvalue of the discrete $p$-Laplacian, and the $\ell_p$-distortion of a finite graph.
+In \cite{GrigorchukN12}, Grigorchuk and Nowak explored relations between the diameter, the first positive eigenvalue of the discrete $p$-Laplacian, and the $\ell_p$-distortion of a finite graph.
 They proved an inequality connecting these three quantities, and apply it to families of Cayley and Schreier graphs.
 They also showed that the $\ell_p$-distortion of Pascal graphs is bounded, which allows one to obtain estimates for the convergence to zero of the spectral gap.

 In \cite{MineiSkogman09}, Minei and Skogman presented a block diagonalization method for the adjacency matrices of two types of covering graphs, using the irreducible representations of the Galois group of the covering graph over the base graph.
 The first type of covering graph is the Cayley graph over the finite ring $\ZZZ_{p^n}$, and the second one resembles lattices with vertices $\ZZZ_n \times \ZZZ_n$ for large $n$.
 Using the block diagonalization method, they obtained explicit formulas for the eigenvalues of one lattice and nontrivial bounds on the eigenvalues of another lattice.